TakuyaFujimura/dcase-asd-toolkit/README.md

 **How to**
 - Specify `data_dir` in `config/train/config.yaml`
-- Specify `dcase` in `jobs/asd/example/dis_baseline.sh`
+- Specify `dcase` in `jobs/asd/example/?.sh`
-- This will automatically execute the training/testing process
+- This process will automatically execute the training and testing pipeline.
-- An example script is provided, but you can also create your own configuration file (see [Customization](docs/customization.md))
+- Two example scripts are provided: `dis_baseline.sh` and `ae_baseline.sh`

 ```bash
 [dcase-asd-library]$ cd jobs/asd/example